Description

 You should also implement a server program, named server.
 There are no inputs to the server.
 Note

-that, the server must print out the value that it is using so that the information can be used
+that, the server must print out the

 in the client program.